 Why you should use Advanced Ads for header and footer code injection:

 If you already use Advanced Ads, you can set up the header and footer code injections with just a few clicks.
-Since Advanced Ads provides all the essential tools as well as some extra beneficial feature, it is not necessary to use an additional plugin for this.
+Since Advanced Ads provides all the essential tools and some extra beneficial features, it is not necessary to use an additional plugin.

 - a lower number of active plugins for less code and better performance